 We can define bind variable as the variable that we create in SQL*Plus and then reference in PL/SQL.
-We can declare a Bind variable anywhere in the host environment.
-That’s why bind variables are also known as host variable.
+Furthermore we can declare a Bind variable anywhere in the host environment.
+Therefore bind variables are also known as host variable.

 You can read more about bind variables in PL/SQL tutorial 6 here.

 How to use a bind variable with Native Dynamic SQL?

 In order to use bind variable in dynamic SQL we need to take the help of “Using Clause” of Execute Immediate statement.

 What is this Using Clause of Execute Immediate statement?